meret-haeusler/DORIAN/README.md

  --dp5 <FILE>                   Path to DamageProfile of 5' end

  Optional:
- --bed                          Writes a BED file to --out --vcf                          Writes a VCF file to --out
+ --bed                          Writes a BED file to --out (ROI table in IGV format for corrected positions) --vcf                          Writes a VCF file to --out
 `````